adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 # Summary
 [summary]: #summary

-Stabilize the existing unstable "arbitrary self types" feature.
+Allow types that implement the new `trait Receiver<Target=Self>` to be the receiver of a method.

 # Motivation
 [motivation]: #motivation

+Today, methods can only be received by value, by reference, by mutable reference, or by one of a few blessed smart pointer types from `libstd` (`Arc<Self>`, `Box<Self>`, `Pin<Self>` and `Rc<Self>`).
+This has always intended to be generalized to support any kind of pointer, such as an `MyPtr<Self>`.
+Since late 2017, it has been available on nightly under the `arbitrary_self_types` feature for types that implement `Deref<Target=Self>`.

+Because different kinds of "smart pointers" can constrain the semantics in non trivial ways, traits can rely on certain assumptions about the receiver of their method.
+Just implementing the trait *for* a smart pointer doesn't allow that kind of reliance.

-Sometimes, Rust reference semantics are not right for the job.
-This is most commonly in cross-language interop (JavaScript, Python, C++), where other languages' equivalents can’t guarantee the aliasing semantics required of a Rust reference.
+One relevant use-case is cross-language interop (JavaScript, Python, C++), where other languages' equivalents can’t guarantee the aliasing semantics required of a Rust reference.
 Another case is when the existence of a reference to a thing is, itself, meaningful — for example, reference counting, or if relayout of a UI should occur each time a mutable reference ceases to exist.

-All of these use-cases are possible using some user-defined smart pointer type in Rust, wrapping an underlying raw pointer.
-That's what `Rc`, `Arc`, `Box` and `Pin` do in Rust’s standard library.

 In theory, users can define their own smart pointers.
 In practice, they're second-class citizens compared to the smart pointers in Rust's standard library.
 User-defined smart pointers to `T` can accept method calls only if the receiver (`self`) type is `&T` or `&mut T`, which causes us to run right into the "reference semantics are not right" problem that we were trying to avoid.
-Conversely, the Rust standard library pointers (`Pin`, `Box`, `Rc` and `Arc`) are specially privileged by rustc as allowable receiver types.

-This restriction prevents custom smart pointer types where methods must be callable, but the existence of a `&T`/`&mut T` is not allowable.

 This RFC proposes to loosen this restriction to allow custom smart pointer types to be accepted as a `self` type just like for the standard library types.